Chemoinformatics/InnerOuterRNN/readme.md

 Inner- and Outer Recursive Neural Networks for Chemoinformatics
 =================================================================

-This is a software package containing two types of recursive neural networks for molecular property predictions based on SMILES.
-While both models ca solve the same problems, their inner workings are vastly different.
+This software repository contains two types of recursive neural networks implemented in Tensorflow and Keras for molecular property predictions based on SMILES: inner- and outer recursive neural networks.
+Both types of models can be trained to predict properties like e.g., aqueous solubility, melting points or toxicity of molecules.
+While both models can solve the same problems, their inner workings are vastly different.

 #### General Information